Flea allergy dermatitis

 Flea allergy dermatitis is an eczematous itchy skin disease of dogs and cats.
 For both of these domestic species, flea allergy dermatitis is the most common cause of skin disease.
 Affected animals develop allergic reactions to chemicals in flea saliva.
 Symptoms of this reaction include erythema (redness), papules (bumps), pustules (pus-filled bumps), and crusts (scabs).
 If severe, hair loss will occur in the affected area.
 Dogs with flea allergy dermatitis often show hair loss and eczematous skin rash on the lower back, upper tail, neck, and down the back of the legs.
 Cats with flea allergy dermatitis may develop a variety of skin problems, including feline eosinophilic granuloma, miliary dermatitis, or self-inflicted alopecia from excessive grooming.

 Cause

 The flea found most commonly on both dogs and cats with a flea infestation is the cat flea, Ctenocephalides felis.
-Pets that develop flea allergy dermatitis have an allergic response to flea saliva injected during flea feeding.
-The itch associated with just one flea bite persists long after that flea is gone and leads to significant self-trauma.
+Flea allergy dermatitis is a hypersensitive reaction to antigens in the saliva of fleas.
+In some individuals just a single bite that cause a reaction.

+Symptoms

+Animals with a hypersensitivity to flea saliva will develop a dermatitis characterised by pruritus, papules, self-induced partial alopecia, and crusted skin in cats.
+Lesions develop on the medial hind limbs and the dorsal posterior area.